-Back in 2019 I wrote about the wonderful Xiaomi Mi Band 4 and it is no secret, despite owning and reviewing many smart watches and bands in detail, that the Xiaomi Mi 4 and Samsung Galaxy Watches remain my favourites – one or the other being in use every single day.
-As the charge on the otherwise excellent Samsung tends not to last that long (3 days maybe), the Mi 4 gets most of my attention.
+Back in 2019 I wrote about the wonderful Xiaomi Mi Band 4 and it is no secret, despite owning and reviewing many smart watches and bands in detail, that the Xiaomi Mi 4 and Samsung Galaxy Watches remained my favourites for a long time – one or the other being in use every single day.
+As the charge on the otherwise excellent Samsung tends not to last that long (3 days maybe), the Mi 4 used to get most of my attention.

-Ok, some help for those who have no idea what I’m talking about, the OLED-based Mi5 is the latest smart band from Xiaomi – and the Mi 4 was until now IMHO pobably the best low-cost smart band on the market.
+Ok, some help for those who have no idea what I’m talking about, the OLED-based Mi5 is the top end yet inexpensive smart band from Xiaomi – and the Mi 4 was until recently IMHO probably the best low-cost smart band on the market.
 Both have excellent charge life and a very wide range of faces available.
 If you refer back to my Mi Band 4 review link at the top you will see a SMALL selection out of the countless free watch faces I’ve used over time.

 Xiaomi seem to have improved the Mi Home APP since the last time I took a look and they’ve definitely improved the band – while the overall band size is the same size as the Mi4 if a little thicker, the display area is definitely bigger and the charging arrangement has changed for the better – no longer do you have to yank the module out of the band for charging as the tiny magnetic charger just clips onto the back – much easier.

-You CAN still remove the module if you want to change the default strap to any of a range of lovely, coloured (inexpensive) straps – but the Mi Band 5 is very slightly thicker than the Mi Band 4 so I would check advertised straps carefully before purchase.
+You CAN still remove the module if you want to change the default strap to any of a range of lovely, coloured (often inexpensive) straps – note that the Mi Band 5 is very slightly thicker than the Mi Band 4 so I would check advertised straps carefully before purchase.
 Mi Band 5 coloured straps ARE available and people have already dedicated entire videos to that subject alone.
 Check out the fastening mechanism above – you’ll see at the end that this strap is not ideal but it can easily be replaced.

 At some point you may or may not wish to know about this: PAI is a (Personal Activity Intelligence) score “to help you contextualize how physical activities contribute to your fitness” on the Mi 5.

-The Mi 4 claims battery charge of 20 days and I regularly get 3 weeks or more out of it (with brilliance turned up) whereas the Mi 5 claims 14 days – I hope that’s an understatement – but then, the larger display HAS to impose SOME penalty.
-Time will tell.
+The Mi 4 claims battery charge of 20 days and I regularly get 3 weeks or more out of it (with brilliance turned up) whereas the Mi 5 claims 14 days – that IS an understatement – I get at LEAST 2 weeks out of mine.

 As for handling bright daylight – judge for yourself… and yes, it has been in the hot tub with me, without problems – as has the Mi 4.

-A random sample of free watch faces including analog from the independent MiBand5 app on Google Play this morning.
+Below, a random sample of the countless available free watch faces including analog from the independent MiBand5 app on Google Play.
 For newcomers to the Mi – don’t confuse this with the Huawei or other bands with a choice of only 3 or 4 watch faces – the Mi4 and 5 have VAST selections of faces available and are water resistant (well and truly tested).